 Delivery for the first vessel is expected late 2024 with the second (if awarded) being delivered a year later.

-Upcoming screening of music documentary Safe X Sound
+Upcoming screenings of music documentary Safe X Sound

-A music documentary told by musician Brian Walker and produced by South Philly resident Brianna Spause will be screened at A Novel Idea at 1726 E. Passyunk Ave. on Dec.
-4 at 7 p.m.
-Tickets are $5.
+A music documentary told by musician Brian Walker and produced by South Philly resident Brianna Spause will be screened two times over the next two weeks.

 “Safe X Sound” is an exploration of consent and safe spaces in the East Coast underground music scene.
 According to the creators, the intent of the documentary is to address the value of consent, safe spaces, inclusion and the value of live music for underrepresented voices.